Cambridge Museum of Technology: 1923, new boiler

-By the 1920s, a combination of the reducing calorific value of the waste and an end to Sunday collection of waste, led to an additional Babcock & Wilcox boiler being installed and used when there was insufficient waste for the destructor furnaces.
+By the 1920s, a combination of the reducing calorific value of the waste and an end to Sunday collection of waste led to an additional Babcock & Wilcox boiler being installed and used when there was insufficient waste for the destructor furnaces.
 This boiler was fuelled by coke, a by-product of the Coal gas production process, often being sourced from the Cambridge gas works next to the pumping station.

 By 1942 this boiler provided the main steam supply, the destructor cells being used only for trade refuse and standby duty.

 1937, electric pump

-An electric pump was the last to be installed on the site, in 1937.
+An electric pump was the last to be installed on the site in 1937.
 A Crompton Parkinson electric pump motor drove the 18inch (0.45m) diameter Gwynnes centrifugal pump 114 hp electric motor that can be seen at the river end of its dedicated room.
 Its purpose was to cope with the ever increasing storm surges from the new housing estates.

+Public reception

+In June 2026 the Trustees of the Museum decided not to renew the lease for Kerb Kollective, a local independent cafe which exists on site.
+This decision drew condemnation from members of the local community, who noted that Kerb Kollective was a valuable social hub for the community that appeared to be responsible for the majority of the museum's footfall.